 A Bit of Transhumanist History

-Transhumanism first began to develop as a school of thought in the early 20th century, when the British geneticist, J. B. S. Haldane, wrote his famous essay, Daedalus: Science and the Future.
-Published in 1923, this essay argued for the benefits that would come from applying science and technology to human biology.
+Transhumanism developed as a school of thought in the early 20th century, when the British geneticist, J. B. S. Haldane, wrote Daedalus: Science and the Future.
+Published in 1923, this essay argued that applying science and technology to human biology would benefit humans.
 In particular, Haldane was interested in the development of the science of eugenics (breeding species to build up “desirable” traits, and weed out “undesirable” ones), ectogenesis (creating and sustaining life in an artificial environment) and the application of genetics to improve human health and intelligence.

 Transhumanist Technologies